kyang5/coursedescriptions/source/courses/comp371.rst

 Description
 --------------------

 There are over two thousand programming languages.
-This course studies several languages that represent the much smaller number of underlying principles and paradigms.
+This course studiesseveral languages that represent the much smaller number of underlying principles and paradigms.

 Outcome
 ----------

-An understanding of key principles and paradigms underlying the design and implementation of commonly used programming languages; exposure to formal mechanisms for describing language syntax and semantics;
-programming experience in several representative languages.
+An understanding of key principles and paradigms underlying the design and implementation of commonly used programming languages; exposure to formal mechanisms for describing language syntax and semantics; programming experience in several representative languages.

 Syllabi
 --------------------